rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Gnome Core Apps

  The 28 `Core Apps` are installed by Ubuntu and are worth looking at.
-Here are descriptions of a few of them.
+Here are descriptions of a four that I find useful.
 To open them, tap the super key and type the name of the application you want to open.

 - The `Characters` application contains smiley faces, symbols, math characters, etc. that you can insert into documents.
 - The `Fonts` application lists every font available on your system.
-For coding, I installed `Fira Code` and I can view six different faces of `Fira Code` using the Fonts application.
+For coding, I installed `Fira Code` and I can view the six different faces of `Fira Code` using the Fonts application.
 - The `Clocks` application is useful if you work with teams in different time zones.
 You can add clocks from any time zone in the world.
+Also included are an Alarm, Stopwatch, amd Timer.
 It's very similar to the clocks app on IOS.
 - The `System Monitor` application is similar to the `Gnome Resources` application but not as comprehensive.
 It's worth looking at.
 Below is a screenshot of the System Monitor application.

 ![screenshot](img/SystemMonitor.resized.png)